Kagu-chan/anki-jpdb.reader/README.md

 * Touchscreen support is currently missing
 * An import and export of settings is currently missing
 * Support for youtube subtitles has been removed - please use this extension together with [asbplayer](https://github.com/killergerbah/asbplayer)
-* Extension Updates in browser app stores are delayed from releases on github - this should usually make no difference
+* Extension Updates in browser app stores are sometimes delayed from releases on github - this should usually make no difference

 ## Automatic parsing
 Some web apps and sites require special attention to work properly, therefore they parse automatically on certain triggers.